 The city of Cartagena has a small beach Cala Cortina that is within walking distance and I go here with my fellow teachers to sunbathe, even to have a nap on the beach during the evenings after a long day of teaching.

 Honestly, Cartagena to me is like a city paradise.
-The main street of Calle del Carmen is made of beautifully designed stone spirals as are the floors of many buildings here.
+The main street of Calle del Carmen is made of beautifully designed stone spirals, same as the floors of many buildings here.
 Stone repels heat and creates an unblemished classy environment to live and work in.
-Where I live has a huge impact on my enjoyment and fulfillment in my day-to-day life.
+Where I live has a huge impact on my enjoyment and fulfilment in my day-to-day life.
 The people in this country are always fun and pleasant to work with.
-Where we live we have made many close friends from Spain, Italy, and Germany.
-It’s a great home to return to from work!

 In Cartagena and the greater Murcia region, people speak a different, rougher dialect than what is common in other regions of Spain.
 I still feel that it is not too difficult to get the hang of, and it makes other common Spanish dialects easier to understand after some time spent living here.